simonekranawetter/agile_with_scrum_final/README.md

 ## Part 1

-Answer the following questions (1 page max) and submit a word document/pdf with those answers (lol I am going with a github repo this time again.
-Markdown is bae.)
+Answer the following questions (1 page max) and submit a word document/pdf with those answers

 + Explain the difference between Agile and Waterfall methods in software development.
 Explain pros and cons with every method.
 + What does a scrum master do?